JoannaMacDev/JoannaMacDev.github.io/_posts/2017-04-25-Observers-Event-And-Closures-Part-2.md

 The NotifyPropertyChanged protocol only has one event and, as described above, is relatively simple to implement, event though attaching multiple observers at one time is not that common.

-However, the real power of the [EventSource](*the-event-source) protocol becomes apparent when we implement it on the TextField example; let's start by defining a class to imitate UITextField for our example.
+However, the real power of the [EventSource](*the-event-source) protocol becomes apparent when we implement it on the TextField example; let's start by defining a class to imitate UITextField for our example (the code for TextFieldEventClosureType is in the first article).

 ```swift
 public class TextField